Postgraduate Research Programmes

 Divya Ravikumar | PhD Scholar

-I joined NUI Galway in 2018 with the intent of completing my Masters in Health Promotion in the College of Medicine, Nursing and Health Sciences before embarking on a career as a clinical dietitian in a hospital setting.
-However, my course in NUI Galway, reignited a love of learning that I had felt since childhood.
+I joined University of Galway in 2018 with the intent of completing my Masters in Health Promotion in the College of Medicine & Health before embarking on a career as a clinical dietitian in a hospital setting.
+However, my course in University of Galway, reignited a love of learning that I had felt since childhood.
 It made me curious about other fields in healthcare and moved my interests towards the field of public health nutrition.
 It also gave me an appreciation for the importance of health equity and the health disparities that exist within populations from lower socio-economic backgrounds, within Ireland and abroad.
 I began to consult my lecturers about conducting a PhD during my Masters course.
 They were excited and encouraging and they confirmed that this was the right field for me.
-I received a scholarship this year from the Irish Research Council to conduct postgraduate research on strategies to improve food provision to the homeless population, research I will conduct in the Discipline of Health Promotion in the College of Medicine, Nursing and Health Sciences.
+I received a scholarship this year from the Irish Research Council to conduct postgraduate research on strategies to improve food provision to the homeless population, research I will conduct in the Discipline of Health Promotion in the College of Medicine & Health.
 I feel incredibly lucky and grateful to be a student in this College for the next four years.

 Aisling